-To quickly boost your overall magnesium levels, you can use a transdermal magnesium supplement such as the oils and gels created by Zechstein Miracle.
+To quickly boost your overall magnesium levels, you can use a transdermal magnesium supplement such as the oils and gels.
 Unlike oral magnesium supplements, these topical versions flood nutrients into the body through the pores in your skin.
 They’re also known for being hugely beneficial as sports performance and workout recovery aids.

 Of course, some people have greater magnesium needs than others.
 For example, certain heart medications as well as birth control pills reduce magnesium levels by expediting magnesium loss via excretion by the kidneys.
 Refined sugar consumption also causes such excretion.
 It may be the case that topical application AND oral supplementation is required.
 If so, check out Multimagnesio, which supplies magnesium in the form of different salts to increase bioavailability.